Axia-Tech/AXIA-wiki/docs/learn/learn-accounts.md

 [here](../general/ledger.md).

-Alternatively, you might find other wallets on the [Wallet](../build/build-wallets.md) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with Web3 Foundation or the AXIASolar project unless otherwise stated.
+Alternatively, you might find other wallets on the [Wallet](../build/build-wallets.md) page, but bear in mind that some of these are **unaudited** and are not officially affiliated with AXIACoin Foundation or the AXIASolar project unless otherwise stated.

 ## Balance Types